 - addressing the cumulative impacts of development and land management decisions across catchments to improve water quality and waterway health.

-Collaboration and coordination across levels of government and with the community is needed to deliver the green space, urban cooling and integrated water management outcomes for the District.
+Collaboration and coordination across levels of government and with the community are needed to deliver the green space, urban cooling and integrated water management outcomes required to support the Central City District.

-Future work will apply the lessons from previous management of the District's rivers, notably the Georges River Combined Councils' Committee, which coordinates the management of the Georges River.
+Future work will apply lessons from previous management of the District's rivers, notably the Parramatta River Catchment Group, which coordinates the management of the Parramatta River.

 Catchment-scale management and coordination can: